zackthomas1/Pep9Assembler/README.md

     - `view`: source for GUI UI
   -  `test`: maintains unit testing

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management